Witiko/scm-at-arqmath3/paper/main.md

 :   The Math StackExchange collection v1.2 (MSE) provided by the organizers of
     the ARQMath-2 shared task evaluation [@behrooz2021overview] contains 2,466,080 posts from the Math Stack Exchange question answering website in HTML5 with math formulae in LaTeX.
-Besides the answers~(60%), which are the retrieval unit in task 1 of ARQMath-3, the posts also contain parent questions~(40%) for answers.

 ArXMLiv